GUIDELINES

 Start by getting an agreement, first from colleagues in the school, and then from parents / carers and the whole school community, what exactly you are aiming to work on.
 Define what you need to increase and develop, such as children’s well-being, safety and security, their computational thinking and problem solving, etc., and what you need to moderate and mature, such as recognising and responding to the impact of digital media on attention, social relationships, physical and mental health.

-Children’s well-being, safety and security
+well-being, safety

 Computational thinking and problem solving